willnationsdev/godot-docs/getting_started/guides/godot_essentials_guide.rst

 parameters in the same order with compatible data types.
 If a default value is present, then you can omit it to have Godot assume its value.

-Some methods have special suffixes to more clearly indicate their behavior.
+Some methods have special suffixes to better describe their behavior.

-- `const`: calling the method on an instance does not modify that instance's data.
+- `const`: calling the method on an instance does not change that instance's data.

 - `virtual`: you can write your own version of the method to plug in behavior